Exam Format, Scoring, Beta Questions, and Blueprint

 Key Takeaways

-• BCSP provides an on-screen TI-30XS calculator and does not allow a personal formula sheet.
+• BCSP provides an on-screen TI-30XS calculator; personal formula sheets are not allowed.

 Exam Format, Scoring, Beta Questions, and Blueprint

 Do not train yourself to pick the first familiar phrase.
 A familiar term can be a trap if it does not answer the actual question.
-For example, a question about controlling a hazard may include training, personal protective equipment, warning signs, and engineering controls.
-All may be real safety tools, but the best answer usually depends on risk reduction, feasibility, and hierarchy of controls.
+For a hazard-control item, the choices may list training, personal protective equipment (PPE), warning signs, and engineering controls.
+All are real tools, but the best answer usually depends on risk reduction, feasibility, and the hierarchy of controls — engineering controls outrank PPE, which outranks signage.

 Calculator and formula policy